chugcup/home-ip-monitor/README.md

 registered DNS name and are remotely accessing resources by IP address like a caveman.

+# How

+The default service used is [https://api.ipify.org](https://www.ipify.org/), which returns the client's IP address in a nicely formatted JSON response.
+Additional IP services can be used, and the script also implements support for [https://whatismyip.org](https://www.whatismyip.org/).
+The service used can be toggled using the `--source` argument.

+    > python3 check_my_ip.py --source whatismyip

 # Requirements

 This script requires Python 3.6 or higher.
 No other dependencies are needed.